eserie/wax-ml/docs/notebooks/08_Online_learning_in_non_stationary_environments.md

     return agent
 ```

-# Non-stationnary environments
+## Non-stationnary environments

 We will now wrapup the study of an environment + agent in few analysis functions.

-We will then use them to perform the sam analysis in the non-stationnary setting proposed in [1], namely
+We will then use them to perform the sam analysis in the non-stationnary setting proposed in [1], namely:
   - setting 2 : slowly varaying parameters.
   - setting 3 : brutal variation of parameters.
   - setting 4 : non-stationnary (random walk) noise.

 ## Analysis functions